Seth22/Student-Loan-Debt/README.md

 3.Show how time in loan formulas are an example of law of diminishing returns; At first taking longer does not increase total cost much and greatly lowers debt but after only a few years monthly payments are only a reduced a little bit and total cost are greatly increased

-4. Help people understand loan debt and how interest/time/total debt taken out will effect their future life; What ever your yearly payment is view that as nerfing your yearly income every year you owe that debt
+4.Help people understand loan debt and how interest/time/total debt taken out will effect their future life; What ever your yearly payment is view that as nerfing your yearly income every year you owe that debt

 ## Calculate college cost in a spreadsheet!